-- Step 1 In the object editor, expand the Override section.

 - Step 2 Click Add.

 - Step 3 On Targets, choose domains or devices in the Available Devices and Domains list and click Add.

 - Step 4 On the Override tab, enter a Name.

 - Step 5 Optionally, enter a Description.

 - Step 6 Enter an override value.